-The following items are to be considered emergency in nature and require immediate (less than twenty-four (24) hour) response and repair or resolution within 24 hours:
+The following items are to be considered emergency in nature and require immediate (less than twenty-four [24] hour) response and repair or resolution within twenty-four (24) hours:

-- Plumbing leaks, which have the capacity to create flooding, or cause damage to the unit or another unit impacted by the leak
+- Plumbing leaks, which have the capacity to create flooding, or cause damage to the unit or another unit impacted by the leak;

-- Natural gas leaks or smell of fumes
+- Natural gas leaks or smell of fumes;

-- Backed-up sewage
+- Backed-up sewage; and

-- Electrical hazard
+- Electrical hazards.

-- Inoperable smoke detectors will be treated as a twenty-four (24) hour emergency and will be made operable by the PHA if the smoke detector is in need of repair.
+Inoperable smoke detectors will be treated as a twenty-four (24) hour emergency and will be made operable by the PHA.
 Residents who disengage smoke detectors, or any safety equipment will be cited and fined.

-NON-INSPECTION EMERGENCY ENTRY
+NON-INSPECTION EMERGENCY ENTRY (MOVE ABOVE)